jitrc/object-detection/README.md

 make docker-run-jupyter
 ```
 ### Makefile variables
-You can ooveride the deafutl values of different componets of the
+You can override the default values of different components of the
-docker build or run options using makefile variables from command line.
+docker build or run options using makefile variables from the command line.
 See `config.mk` for details, here are some examples:
 * DATA: path to data
 * TF_PACKAGE_VERSION: Tensorflow version